tdug/sapf/README.txt

 QUICK SET-UP

 Put the sapf program into ~/bin or wherever you keep commands.
+Since this binary is unsigned you will need to remove Apple's quarantine attribute:

+xattr -r -d com.apple.quarantine <path-to-sapf-binary>

-Set up the environment variables.
+Set up the environment variables in Terminal or your shell profile.
 For example:

 export SAPF_HISTORY="$HOME/sapf-files/sapf-history.txt"